torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 since it doesn't need to allocate a table as large as the largest hwirq number.
 The disadvantage is that hwirq to IRQ number lookup is dependent on how many entries are in the table.

-irq_domain_add_tree() and irq_domain_create_tree() are functionally
-equivalent, except for the first argument is different - the former accepts an Open Firmware specific 'struct device_node', while the latter accepts a more general abstraction 'struct fwnode_handle'.

 Very few drivers should need this mapping.